 I make a point of arranging for my drive home afterwards to be leisurely.
 I do not schedule meetings I’d have to rush back to.
 I line up someone else to preach for me the next Sunday, so that as I drive home I am free to mull about and absorb the gifts I’ve just received.
 After thee years my parishioners have begun to notice how good this is for my ministry with them, they value it for me.
 A couple of wise ones actually perceive that not only do they get back a pastor who is refreshed and calmer but that I have invested in becoming a more astute, more self-aware and a better self-regulated leader for their benefit.

 When I attended my first session of LIM three years ago, long-time folks told me that the best benefits come to those who keep at it for years.
 This third year is the year I am starting to see that is true for me.
 I’m investing about the same amount of money, time, preparation and spiritual engagement each time, but the “bang for my buck” is growing deeper and more resonant.
 By now it is more like a “Boom for my buck.”

 It’s a richer sound.
 I really like it.

 The Center for Lifelong Learning offers the Leadership in Ministry workshops, a post-graduate program in clergy leadership development.
-The workshops are offered in four locations: Atlanta, Boston, Lost River WV, and Portland OR.
+The workshops are offered in four locations: Atlanta, GA; Boston, MA; Lynchburg, VA; Portland, OR; and now Kansas City, MO.
 Check the schedule for the workshop dates at the various locations.